HayaOnGit/Quiz-Web-App-React/README.md

 ```
 git clone https://github.com/HayaOnGit/Quiz-Web-App-React.git
 ```
-Run
+Run 'npm install' and 'npm run dev' to install the necessary dependencies and start the developement server.
 ```
 npm install
 ```
-to install the necessary dependencies.<br>
-Run
 ```
 npm run dev
 ```
-to start the development server (powered by Vite).<br>
 Open the provided localhost link in your web browser to view the app.<br>

 ## Contributing